biansy000/trivial_ml_project/README.md

 ## Brief introduction
-In the project, we need to find the boundary between different cells.
+It is the code for ML class.
+In the project, we need to find the boundary between different cells (similar to ISBI Challenge[[1]](#1)).
 The data set consists of 30 samples, 25 for train and 5 for test given by the teacher.
 No pretrain or extra data is allowed.

 In the repo, we implement three methods, namely:
 * UNet